 Employment contract for expats in the Netherlands: what should you pay attention to?

-As an expat in the Netherlands, the employment contract is the basis of your stay and income.
-However, the rules and agreements are often different than in your home country.
-It is therefore important to understand what is in your contract, and what rights and obligations you have as an employee.
+As an expat in the Netherlands, the employment contract is the basis of your residence and income.
+However, the rules and agreements are often different from those in your home country.
+It is therefore important to clearly understand what is in your contract, and which rights and obligations you have as an employee.

-At Arslan Advocaten we advise expats and international employers on the drafting, review and termination of employment contracts.
+At Arslan Advocaten we advise expats and international employers on drafting, reviewing, and terminating employment contracts.

 Types of employment contracts in the Netherlands